janiko71/aesdrive-decryptor/README.md

 1. Header decryption: done
 1. XTS-AES: DONE with standard Python libraries (cryptography).
 That means that the algo seems to be used correctly by /n software in this product.

-Next: check the secret generation.
+1. Check the secret generation => OK (they use .NET crypto functions)